Outbound selling is unpredictable.

-With multiple sequences, you can test the big picture performance of specific ordering.
+With multiple sequences, you can test the big-picture performance of specific ordering.
 While this testing approach takes more time, it allows you to build an ideal journey for your buyers.

 The more you learn about buyers and their buying process, the better you’ll be able to predict the questions, objections, and education they’ll need over time to take action.

-By reviewing the long-term results your sequences bring from the 1st to last step, you’ll have more control and visibility into how to connect with buyers using cold email.
+By reviewing the long-term results your sequences bring from the 1st to the last step, you’ll have more control and visibility into how to connect with buyers using cold email.

 5) Email Cadence Testing

 Sending cadence is more art than science and is also difficult to test.
-However, the long-term benefits enable you create a journey that keeps your brand top-of-mind and adds value to buyers at the right time.
+However, the long-term benefits enable you to create a journey that keeps your brand top-of-mind and adds value to buyers at the right time.